WebAssembly/tool-conventions/EHScheme.md

 ### WebAssembly try and catch Blocks

-_Disclaimer: Changes to the current spec has been [proposed](https://github.com/WebAssembly/exception-handling/issues/29), so this section may change in the future._
+_Disclaimer: Some Changes to the current spec have been [proposed](https://github.com/WebAssembly/exception-handling/issues/29), so this section may change in the future._